Home

 Substring tests.
 We can use an expression for checking if a substring is contained within a string.
 We specify the exact substring in square brackets.

-Detail In the first example, the philosopher string contains the substring "lato" so the substring test returns true.
+Info In the first example, the philosopher string contains the substring "LATO" so the substring test returns true.

 true